ioncakephper/skelosaurus-documentation/website/docs/guides/build-skeleton-documentation.md

 - Guides
 	- Configure your software
 ```
 In the level two heading at the top of the file, we placed the sidebar name.
-The

 <!-- @/part -->